A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Compatibility of Wilson/Hecke operators

 classifies tuples

 such that $F_1$ is a semistable sheaf and $F_2$ is generically a line bundle on $\cC_b$.
 We define the open substack

 to be consisting of (\ref{F12x}) such that $F_1$ is a line bundle on $\cC_b$ and $F_2$ is a line bundle at $x$.
-It is clear that the complement of $\mathcal{U}$ is of codimension greater than or equal to two.
-It is enough to show that
+Since the above open immersion is an isomorphism over $\cB^{\mathrm{sm}}$, and the complement has codimension at least one on each fiber over $b\in \cB$ by Remark~\ref{rmk:dense}, the complement of $\mathcal{U}$ is of codimension greater than or equal to two.
+Since both sides of (\ref{isom:PWH}) are maximal Cohen--Macaulay sheaves on $\cH^{\mathrm{ss}} \times_{\cB} \cH \times_{\cB} \cC$, by the uniqueness of the Cohen--Macaulay extension outside a codimension-two locus in Lemma~\ref{lem:MCM-extension}, it is enough to show that

 Over the open substack $\mathcal{U}$, the morphism (\ref{mappq}) gives an isomorphism

 Indeed the fiber of (\ref{mappq}) at (\ref{F12x}) is given by non-trivial exact sequences

 Since $\cC_b$ is Gorenstein and $F_2$ is a line bundle on $\cC_b$ at $x$, we have